InnovADR

 • Reduced Waste: InnovADR’s digital-first approach minimizes physical waste, aligning with environmental sustainability goals.

-InnovADR’s adherence to ESG principles and alignment with specific SDGs reflects its commitment to con-tributing positively to societal and environmental goals while maintaining robust governance standards
+InnovADR’s supports green pledges and adherence to ESG principles and alignment with specific SDGs.
+It is committed to contributing positively to societal and environmental goals while helping to maintain robust governance standards.

 1. Using Appropriate Dispute Resolution: When to Use Negotiation, Litigation, Arbitration, Conciliation and/or Mediation for Commercial Disputes: http://lawtech.ch/wp-content/uploads/2022/06/LAWTECH-Presentation-Using-Appropriate-Dispute-Resolution-When-to-use-what-why-and-how-much-1.pdf.